 “An essential read for all parents and teachers.”
 “Fantastic, very well written, easy to read.”

-‘100 Things to Learn before you’re 10’ is an educational book to help parents.
+‘100 Things to Learn before you’re 10’ is a parenting book.
 Drawing on 40 years teaching experience, it explains why every child would benefit from the little extra help it provides during their formation years.

 This book is packed with examples, activities, insights and stories.
 It helps show you how to make sure your children learn the skills they need to get the most out of school and life.
 Give your child what they really need so that they become happier, more confident and self assured as they learn.
 They will grow to be well rounded adults!